Jeffchen54/KMP-Kemono-Downloader/README.md

 These bugs were accounted for but not enough testing has been conducted

 None

+ ## Changelog 0.3.6
+  - Post comments are now downloadable
+  - Reports program running time
+  - Pre emptive server disconnect is fixed
+  - Fixed issue where non zip files was unzipped.
+  - Downloads the filename displayed on Kemono itself for attachments instead of the scrambled text
+  - Fixed issue where certain file types were downloaded as .bin instead of the correct extension
+  - Expanded automatic unzipping to .zip, .7z, and .rar.
+  - Replaced illegal file characters with "" instead of "_"
+  - Japanese and other unusual file names now show proper names instead of corrupted characters
+  - Fixed issue where post content was generated when no text is present

  ## Changelog 0.3.5
   - Some edits made to be compatible with Windows